Macon Bacon: Post-season appearances

 During their first season in 2018, the team advanced to the league playoffs.
 On August 5, they were eliminated in the first round after a 4–15 loss to the Savannah Bananas.

 In the 2019 season, the team advanced to the League Championship, the Petitt Cup, for the first time, where they faced the Morehead City Marlins in a 3-game series for the Petitt Cup, where they finished as the runner up, losing by a margin of 1–2.
 Game 1 of the series resulted in a 3–0 loss to Morehead City.
 In game 2, Macon scored an 11–4 victory over Morehead City.
 Game 3 resulted in a 2–6 loss by Macon to Morehead City.

 During the abbreviated 2020 season, the team advanced to the Coastal Plain League Championship, where they defeated the Savannah Bananas with a score of 6–5.

+In the 2026 season, Macon advanced to the Petitt Cup Championship for second time after defeating the Forest City Owls in the West Divisional Championship.
+Macon would win game 1 of the championship series at home in a thrilling 3-2 victory.
+Macon would then head to Wilmington for game 2 and 3 to where in game 2 the Bacon would fall after a late comeback from the Sharks, losing 8-7.
+Finally in game 3 Macon was outscored 11-0 to lose the game and the series, finishing as the season runner-ups.